Real2Sim2Real Transfer for Control of Cable-driven Robots via a Differentiable Physics Engine: Introduction

 This work applies the principle of {\tt R2S2R} to the control of deformable robots composed of both rigid and soft elements.
 More specifically, this work introduces an {\tt R2S2R} pipeline for tensegrity robots, through which a policy learned on a differentiable engine is transferred to a 3-bar tensegrity robot (Fig.~\ref{fig:labeled_tensegrity}) by first training the engine with data from the real robot.
 This paper contributes:

-\begin{myitem} \item A complete pipeline for identifying the parameters of a differentiable simulator from real tensegrity robot trajectories, generating locomotion policies in the simulator, and transferring the policies back to the real robot. \item A method to compute non-zero gradients at contact points to enable efficient learning of contact parameters in the optimization step of the engine's identification process. \item A loss function and trajectory segmentation strategies to avoid conflicts in the gradient direction during the engine's training under noisy observations.
-The non-convex nature of the trajectories leads to gradients with opposite directions at different time steps.
-Thus, the trajectory is segmented into convex segments to ensure the gradients agree on a common direction during gradient descent. \end{myitem}
+\begin{myitem} \item A complete pipeline for identifying the parameters of a differentiable simulator from real tensegrity robot trajectories, generating locomotion policies in the simulator, and transferring the policies back to the real robot. \item A method to compute non-zero gradients at contact points to enable efficient learning of contact parameters in the optimization step of the engine's identification process. \item A loss function and trajectory segmentation strategy to avoid conflicts in gradient direction during training under noisy observations.
+Non-convex trajectories lead to gradients with opposite directions at different time steps.
+Thus, the trajectory is segmented into convex segments to ensure the gradient directions computed are aligned. \end{myitem}